 We are all dealing with a dynamic and challenging situation as the coronavirus (COVID-19) continues to spread worldwide.
 Given that this is a public health crisis, our most important sources of information are the U.S. Centers for Disease Control and Prevention and the World Health Organization.

-At this time, out of an abundance of caution and care for our Jewish community and the community at large, we have made the difficult decision to postpone or cancel all Jewish Federation meetings and events scheduled to take place through May 24.
+At this time, out of an abundance of caution and care for our Jewish community and the community at large, the Jewish Federation has postponed or canceled all Jewish Federation in-person meetings and events scheduled to take place through November.
 While disappointing, we are committed to supporting efforts to slow transmission through social distancing.

 We remain committed to providing safe, secure, and meaningful ways for you to connect with us, each other, and our community.
 We are exploring creative virtual solutions where appropriate.